by C. Weiner* (7/19)

 In addition to the conservation strategies listed above, recent research has suggested that washing one’s hands in water hot enough to kill bacteria would be uncomfortable and as a result there is no significant health difference between washing hands in cold or warm water.
 While hot water is better at removing grease from hands, it is the duration of the hand washing that is primarily responsible for removing bacteria.
 So washing hands in cold water is another strategy for conservation, and this might be especially appealing for those who experience long wait times before the hot water even reaches the faucet.

 Of course, purchasing efficient equipment can result in more substantial savings than conservation alone can achieve.
-Numerous technology options for water heaters are on the market, including storage hot water heaters, on-demand water heaters, indirect water heaters, heat pump water heaters, and solar hot water heaters (which are covered separately in this CSU Extension fact sheet).
+Numerous technology options for water heaters are on the market, including storage hot water heaters, on-demand water heaters, indirect water heaters, heat pump water heaters, and solar hot water heaters.

 Types of Water Heaters—Storage

 Storage hot water heaters can use a variety of fuel sources (including natural gas, propane, electricity, and even wood) to heat water in a storage tank to a given temperature.
 Hot water from the top of the storage tank is then ready for use when called for at a faucet.
-The efficiency of these units is measured by a value referred to as an Energy Factor (EF), listed on the hot water heater label.
-An EF of 0.65 indicates a high efficiency conventional gas-fired unit, whereas an EF of 0.95 indicates a high efficiency electric unit.
-Gas-fired units that use the gases created through fuel combustion to heat more water—called condensing units—can have EFs of 0.86.
-Keep in mind that the higher EF for electric water heaters does not account for the efficiency of the power plant used to generate the electricity.
+The efficiency of new storage units is measured by a value referred to as a Uniform Energy Factor (UEF), listed on the hot water heater label.
+A UEF of 0.64 indicates a high efficiency, smaller conventional gasfired unit, whereas a UEF of 2.00 indicates a high efficiency, smaller electric unit.
+Gas-fired units that use the gases created through fuel combustion to heat more water—called condensing units—can have much higher UEFs.
+Keep in mind that the higher UEF for electric water heaters does not account for the efficiency of the power plant used to generate the electricity.
 In addition, the current high cost of electricity relative to natural gas makes even the highest efficiency electric storage units more expensive to operate than natural gas storage hot water heaters.

 One of the limits on the efficiency of storage water heaters is that the water in the storage tank gets heated to a set temperature even if the water isn’t being used.
 The efficiency loss associated with this characteristic is called ‘standby loss’.
 Standby loss can be minimized in storage tanks that are well insulated, with R-values as high as R-25.